-Details throughout the house and the landscaping reflect the idea of certain features thrown askew in contrast with highly detailed and orderly contemporary features.
+Interior details and landscaping reflect the idea of certain features thrown askew in contrast with orderly contemporary features

 •Comprehensive Architectural Services

 - 2013 American Institute of Architects, Citation Award

 Located on the landslide area left by the 1964 Great Alaska Earthquake, the designers approached the site with this historic event in mind.
 As a result of the quake, the bluff along Cook Inlet failed and a substantial portion of the original 1950’s neighborhood slid toward and into the inlet.
 After the quake, the slide area was spotted with the remains of homes sitting dramatically askew to their original orientations.